 Severe Weather Forecasting programme (SWFP)

 The first SWFDP regional subproject was started in south-eastern Africa in 2006 with involvement of just 5 countries (Botswana, Madagascar, Mozambique, United Republic of Tanzania & Zimbabwe) and with contributions from RSMC Pretoria (South Africa) to provide regional severe weather forecast guidance products and RSMC La Réunion (France) for tropical cyclone forecast support.
 The global centres of ECMWF, UK Met Office and US NOAA/NCEP contributed for NWP including EPS products, while EUMETSAT contributed for satellite information.
 In 2008, this first subproject was expanded to all 16 countries in Southern Africa.
-In later years, the project was rolled out to several other sub-regions in the world.
+The Fifteenth Session of World Meteorological Congress (Cg-XV, 2007) noted the significant development and progress of the first SWFDP regional subproject, and decided that its concept should be expanded and implemented throughout RA I (Africa) and to other WMO Regions especially in developing countries.
+Subsequently, in later years the project was rolled out to several other sub-regions in the world.

 Currently, SWFP involves and benefits over 75 developing countries, LDCs and SIDS in eight sub-regions including Southern Africa, South Pacific, Eastern Africa, South-East Asia, South Asia, Central Asia, West Africa and Eastern Caribbean, with contributions from various global and regional centres and support from donors/partners.